Get Help

 “Someone is trying to use something against me.
 What matters right now is that they’re committing a crime.
 I’m working with [police/victim services/a counsellor] to handle it.
 I needed you to know.”

-If you’re not ready to share details:
+If not ready to share details:

 “I can’t tell you everything right now, but I want you to know I’m dealing with a serious threat.
 I’m getting help.
 What I need from you is [support/patience/to not ask questions yet].”